Barqawiz/pydata-london-2025/README.md

 ## Lab Contribution
-The use case and examples in this repository were provided by MedWrite.ai
+The use case and examples in this repository were provided by [MedWrite.ai](https://medwrite.ai/).